cjustinas/BSW-Data-Course/chapter3.md

 ---
 title: Analyse the data
 description: >-
-  In this chapter you will work to do the main analysis work.
-This includes calculating the sum of a column, transforming data and finding correlation between variables.
+  In this chapter you will perform the main analysis work.
+This includes calculating the total sum of a column, transforming data and finding correlation between variables.

 ---